 The Pio Clementino Museum

-The Pio Clementine Museum (Museo Pio Clementino) is home to a collection of classical sculpture, and is where some of the first objects in the Vatican Museums were displayed.
-Pope Julius II used this area of the Vatican in the early 16th century to display a collection of antique sculptures.
+The Pio Clementino Museum (Museo Pio Clementino) is the Vatican’s main classical sculpture collection, and it’s where some of the earliest pieces in the Vatican Museums were first put on display.
+Pope Julius II used this area in the early 16th century as his personal antique sculpture gallery, which is a pretty good hobby if you’ve got Vatican-sized funds.

 The Octagonal Court